Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Pysonics/Psionic Powers.md

 it's not your turn; however, you must manifest it prior to an opponent's attack roll in order to gain this power's benefit against that attack.

+### Augment
-**Augment:** You can augment this power in one or both of the following ways.
+You can augment this power in one or both of the following ways.

 1\.
 If you spend 4 additional power points, the deflection bonus to